LLM-security-study/ChatGPT/README.md

-# Trustworthiness Evaluation: Large Language Models in Secure Security API Code Generation
+# Evaluating the Trustworthiness of Large Language Models in Generating Secure Security API Code

 This repository contains materials related to the study: "Evaluating the Trustworthiness of Large Language Models in Generating Secure Security API Code."